-There are many blank meme templates available for downloading, with different styles already specified (like famous fine artists, animation studios, etc), or you can simply create your own meme with a five box by four row format.
+There are many blank meme templates available for downloading, with different styles already specified (like famous fine artists, animation studios, etc), or you can simply create your own meme with boxes in a five column by four row format.

 Once you have completed the meme, you can upload it on social media with the tags #20stylechallenge and #20styles.

-There is no official web page for the 20 Styles challenge, so just create, post and see what others are doing!
+There is no official web page for the 20 Art Styles challenge, so just create, post and see what others are doing!